 Visitors to site during the weekend

 Helen and Martin Cranage, The Platt girls and Mum, Roger Prior G0WWR (I hope you will rejoin the club Roger), Gerald G0HEM, John Lancaster (Steve's friend).
-And dear Judith (Long suffering xyl).
+And dearest Judith.

 Thank You to the following

 (Not in order of importance).
 Mike Addlesee M0BLP for arranging for the pump up masts and the food (and drink) goodies.
 Helen and Martin G8OFA (ex chairman) Cranage for making the long trip from Salisbury.
 Judith, my long-suffering yl and now xyl, for the food goodies and moral support.
 The Lacy family for permission to use the site.
 I do so hope the Chairman has attended to the personal thank you by now !, (and obtained outline permission for future activity).
 Ian Alexander G4AKD for linear mods.
 The Committee for sanctioning expenditure and their support on the day.
 John Parmenter G0TIL , John Bonner G0GKP, Ian Alexander G4AKD for transport and helping me return the equipment to the club shack on Sunday evening despite the three of them being OAP's, even JB had to stop for drag on his pipe.
 (How are the knees Ian?)
 Did my frozen shoulder a power of good as well.)
 The lovely homemade cookies from the Platts.
 Roy Henson M1GRT for collect and return of the hire generator.
 Clive Hollins M5CHH for bringing the club generator (why no take it back Clive?).